COVID-Related Accommodation Requests

 We may approve a wide range of COVID-19 related accommodations, including:

-- Academic flexibility during your isolation or quarantine period
+- Short-term academic flexibility during your isolation or quarantine period

 - Additional/enhanced personal protective equipment (PPE)